 Indications for Soft-IVF

 The majority of eligible patients who need conventional In Vitro Fertilization will also be candidates for Soft-IVF.
-For most, the choice will depend on whether you prefer to minimize the number of treatment injections and lower the treatment cost or whether you wish to maximize the cumulative probability of a successful outcome from all available embryos.
+For most, the choice will depend on whether you prefer to minimize the number of treatment injections and lower the treatment cost or whether you wish to maximize the cumulative probability of a successful outcome from all available embryos with conventional IVF.

-Indications for Soft-IVF are similar to for conventional In Vitro Fertilization:
+Indications for Soft-IVF are similar to those for conventional In Vitro Fertilization:

 - Long-standing infertility (no contraception use for a year and a half or more)